 Susan Griffin, Pornography & Silence, 1981

 That’s what I mean by erotic in these reflections (many more examples at http://ancientlights.org).
 In the Minoan world, desire is more than just the urge to have sex and/or procreate.
-The Minoan Erotic is a visible awareness and joyful embrace of the overwhelming powers of nature that eternally drive, connect, and renew the worlds of life around and within us.
+The Minoan Erotic is a visible awareness and joyful embrace of both the small things and the overwhelming powers of nature that eternally drive, connect, and renew the worlds of life around and within us.
+All their forms of art and icon speak with each other, reach out, link together, articulate each other.
+From a simple bunch of leafy stems of grass or olive leaves to the lashes round the eyes of a ramping bull, they move, and they dance.

 Nobody since has so closely, lovingly observed and captured those powers in their arts.
 And I cannot find another people who so celebrate even their own defeats in trying to master and control those powers and their world.